Jarrell Miller tells ‘Barbie’ Anthony Joshua where to shove his ‘humble s***’

 Jarrell Miller wasted no time firing a warning to Anthony Joshua on the back of confirmation the pair will collide on June 1.

-The American gets home advantage as he challenges for Joshua’s clutch of title belts at Madison Square Garden.
+The American gets the home advantage as he challenges Joshua’s clutch of title belts at Madison Square Garden.

 At 23-0-1, 20 KOs, Miller has been calling for a British scalp ever since he went face-to-face with Joshua.
 The heavyweights clash during a heated exchange at the launch of DAZN’s streaming service in the U.S. in July last year.

-The undefeated 300lbs giant is promising to turn AJ’s American dream into a living nightmare as he looks to announce himself on the biggest stage of all.
+The undefeated 300lbs giant promises to turn AJ’s American dream into a living nightmare as he looks to announce himself on the biggest stage of all.

-“Its dog eat dog in the ring and this dog has got a bigger bite, he’ll be leaving New York empty-handed.
+“Its dog eats dog in the ring, and this dog has got a bigger bite.
+He’ll be leaving New York empty-handed.

-‘Big Baby’ took his threat a step further by saying: “Now it’s time!
-Tell AJ (to) take all the humble s*** put it on ice cream cone and shove it where the sun don’t shine.
+‘Big Baby’ took his threat a step further by saying: “Now it’s the time!
+Tell AJ (to) take all the humble s*** put it on an ice cream cone, and shove it where the sun doesn’t shine.

 Miller earned his shot at Joshua with successive wins over former World title challengers.
 He beat Gerald Washington, Mariusz Wach, Johann Duhaupas and Tomasz Adamek.
-The latter he crushed inside two rounds on his Matchroom Boxing USA debut at the Wintrust Arena in Chicago in October.
+He crushed inside two rounds on his Matchroom Boxing USA debut at the Wintrust Arena in Chicago in October.

 He followed this up with another big stoppage win.
 This time steamrolling Bogdan Dinu in four rounds to claim the interim NABA Heavyweight title at the Kansas Star Arena.

-Now Miller returns to his home city to fulfil a lifelong dream of fighting for the World Heavyweight crown.
+Now Miller returns to his home city to fulfill a lifelong dream of fighting for the World Heavyweight crown.